Hannah-Fehringer/tts-piper-docker/README.md

-# tts
+# TTS piper in a docker container
+This is a docker container for piper tts on a raspberry pi.
+It can be used very easily.
+Have fun :)

 ## Requirements
-Raspberry Pi 5 with 8 GB RAM
+- Raspberry Pi 5 with 8 GB RAM
-Charger for Raspberry Pi
+- Charger for Raspberry Pi
-64 GB SD Card
+- 64 GB SD Card
-Bluetooth Speaker
+- Bluetooth Speaker
-Mouse
+- Mouse
-Keyboard
+- Keyboard

 ## Setup on Raspberry Pi
 Install the newest image for Raspberry Pi 5.